infinityofspace/jellyfin-alexa-plugin/README.md

       4. Create a folder named `Jellyfin.Plugin.AlexaSkill` inside the `plugins` folder of your Jellyfin server data folder.
       5. Copy everything from the folder `Jellyfin.Plugin.AlexaSkill/bin/Release/net6.0/publish/` to the previously created folder `Jellyfin.Plugin.AlexaSkill` in your Jellyfin server `plugin` directory.
 2. Restart your Jellyfin server.
-3. Go to the plugin settings page and fill out the required values, then click `Save` and `Rebuild Skill` (the first build may take some time).
-You can find [here](https://github.com/infinityofspace/jellyfin-alexa-plugin/wiki/Configuration) more details on how to fill out the required values.
+3. Go to the plugin settings page and configure the plugin.
+You can find [here](https://github.com/infinityofspace/jellyfin-alexa-plugin/wiki/Configuration) more details on how to fill out the required values and configure the plugin.
 4. Now go into your Alexa app and link your desired Jellyfin account.
 5. You are now ready to use the skill.
 Let's start the skill with "Alexa, start Jellyfin Player" (assuming the invocation name has not been customized).

-## Database
+## Configuration file

-The skill saves data in an own database, which is located at the `data` folder in your root Jellyfin data folder and named `alexa-skill-plugin.db`.
+The skill saves data in the plugin config xml file, which is located at `plugins/configurations` path in your root Jellyfin folder and named `Jellyfin.Plugin.AlexaSkill.xml`.

 ## Supported languages